 The classical forensics investigation was crucial to establish linkage of the POI's to the evidences found in the different scenes.
 The set of notepads and paper sheets found, showed the following findings:

 Exemplar I (notepad), from Lise's office at the cyclotron, showed her fingerprint, which was also discovered on the empty vial (Item 6) at the apartment.
-The note found in the apartment, with the sentence "Please feed the cat", was taken from Lise's notepad (see figure Figure 12), and contained her fingerprint (Figure 13), as well.
+The note found in the apartment, with the sentence "Please feed the cat", was taken from Lise's notepad (see Figure 15), and contained her fingerprint (Figure 16), as well.
 The upper part of the paper sheet fitted the leftover sheet on Lise's notepad.
 Moreover, the sentence "please feed the cat" appeared also on other paper sheets (below that sheet that was torn apart) from Lise's notepad.

 Figure 15: Lise's notepad + note (Item 2)